ladjs/lad/Readme.md

 ### Production Ready

+Building your project for production is as easy as running `npm run compile`.
+This runs a script to compile your back-end and front-end assets consecutively.

 Crocodile comes with a robust and well-tested Gulpfile (written with Babel!), check [it out here][gulpfile].
-This file will let you build a version of your project that is ready for production.
+This file builds for you all the assets, from images to client-side JavaScript assets (through Browserify and Babelify).

 What's a Gulpfile?
 You can [read about Gulp here][gulp] &ndash; but it's basically a file that has a series of build tasks defined (e.g. it's very similar to a `Makefile` or [Grunt][grunt] if you're familiar with that).